As all you bikers know, you're never too far away from your next great adventure.

 There are plenty of planned routes to find online, with well-maintained roads running both around and through the park.

-Coupled with the rolling hills, mountains and lakes of Mid Wales, you’ve got a biker’s paradise littered with well-maintained roads that’ll rival anywhere else in the country.
+With its incredible coastlines, coupled with the rolling hills, mountains and lakes of Mid-Wales, the principality offers a biker’s paradise littered with well-maintained roads that’ll rival anywhere else in the country.

 Woolacombe to Bridgewater